Keke Palmer Delivers New Single and Video "Waiting" from Forthcoming Album 'Big Boss'

-Keke Palmer has released her new single “Waiting” from her forthcoming album Big Boss.
+Keke Palmer is also gearing up for a new album as she adapts to motherhood, releasing her new single “Waiting” from her forthcoming album Big Boss.
 The single comes equipped with a new music video.

 “Waiting” is about a relationship where one member gives more than the other.
 The inner struggle of a lady who is threatening to leave but is stopped by love is portrayed in the song.
 Two people are shown in love in the music video, but dramatic events start to happen when one of them betrays the other.
 The video, which Keke Palmer directed, beautifully combines music and cinematic scenes, making “Waiting” the ideal accompaniment for a challenging love and loss tale.